aceofwings/Cantactular/HowTos/ObjectDictionary.rst

 The first thing an entry has is a header.
 The header will always be in the "[]".
 In this case [2220] and represents the **index**

-1. Parameter name is simply the name of the object.
+ 1.Parameter name is simply the name of the object.

-2. Object Type -an integer which points to the object type.
+ 2.Object Type -an integer which points to the object type.

-3.DataType - an integer representing a type of data eg. String,Int,Short 4.AccessType - denotes the permissions and actions of this object Read,Write,Write) 5.LowLimit - the max  you can set that object 6.HighLimit - the lowest value you can set that object
+ 3.DataType - an integer representing a type of data eg. String,Int,Short

+ 4.AccessType - denotes the permissions and actions of this object Read,Write,Write)

-7. Unknown
-8. Unkown
+ 5.LowLimit - the max  you can set that object

+ 6.HighLimit - the lowest value you can set that object

+ 7.Unknown

+ 8.Unkown

 There are addition Sevcon fields, commented for no reason, that help describe the object more.